graalvm/graal-languages-demos/graalpy/graalpy-javase-guide/README.md

 ## 4.1 Dependency configuration

-Add the required dependencies for GraalPy in the `<dependencies>` section of the POM or the `build.gradle.kts` file.
+Add the required dependencies for GraalPy in the `<dependencies>` section of the POM or to the `dependencies` block in the `build.gradle.kts` file.

 `pom.xml`
 ```xml